dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 Leadership: Sociological leaders will be essential for keeping the colonists organized and motivated.
 They will need to be able to make difficult decisions and deal with unexpected challenges.
 Does this come from Space force or some other higher power (or religion).
 Others: The goal of the game is your own personal character and team development so feel free to add others.

+## The star of the game is our Sun and start of your adventure is our beautiful blue origin, Earth.
+Here are some additional details that could be included in the game if the “Dungeon master”/“Space wizard” chooses:

+The players must choose to play as members of different factions, such as the government, a private corporation, a national military or a religious group(s)...etc...

+The game could include different types of challenges, such as political intrigue, economic hardship, and environmental disaster(s).
+The game can have a variety of different endings, depending on the choices that the players make, such as…

+> stopping at the moon,
+>
+> a one way trip Mars,
+>
+> a return trip to Mars,
+>
+> disease outbreak on mars,
+>
+> a trip to the edge of the solar system,
+>
+> meeting aliens,
+>
+> or contracting alien disease.

+This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
+During the game the “dungeon master will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.

+The specific details of the game would depend on the interests of the players, the decisions they make, the creativity of the game designer and the role of the dice.

 ## Table of  statistical strengths
 Table: Make a table of numerical values (1-10) that could be related to the characters' stereotypes and their skills/strengths.